 Chalk n hanging board ~

 Project steps for the CHALK-HANGING BOARDS are: Your color choice mixed in to make chalk paint for the main board color.
 Chalkboard paint (not to be confused with chalk paint), applied on the center section.
 Dry completely before applying the antiquing medium on outer areas only, allow to dry again and then apply rubbing wax paste on with a dry cloth.
 Drill holes for knobs and chalk holder bracket.
+(I bought a variety of knobs on sale at Hobby Lobby!)

 Project steps for the TRAY consisted of the following: 2 color choices (one for main base and second for the center section).
 Dry completely before applying the antiquing medium in certain spots, allow to dry again and then apply rubbing wax paste on with a dry cloth, (I used an old-clean sock, and it was super easy).
 Dry completely and then screw the 2 drawer pulls on each side and that was that!